-Nigeria Police Arrest Notorious Most Wanted Kidnapper, Evans in Lagos State - Nigeria Today
+Nigeria Police Arrest Notorious Most Wanted Kidnapper, Evans in Magodo, Lagos State - Nigeria Today

-Nigeria Police Arrest Notorious Most Wanted Kidnapper, Evans in Lagos State
+Nigeria Police Arrest Notorious Most Wanted Kidnapper, Evans in Magodo, Lagos State

 Operatives of the Nigeria Police Force have arrested a dreaded, brilliant and Notorious kidnapper simply identified as Evans in Lagos state.

-Vanguard reports that Evans was arrested in Murtala Muhammed Airport on his way out of the country, however, the eagle online reported that Evans was nabbed in his luxurious home in Magodo Estate.
+Evans was nabbed in his luxurious home in Magodo Estate, Lagos.

-The police recently placed a 30 million Naira prize down
+The police recently placed a 30 million Naira prize down for anyone who gave useful information leading to the arrest of Evans in Lagos after his gang members were arrested.

 This post was syndicated from Cambells Blog - Nigerian News Today, Top Headlines | Naija Music Download.
 Click here to read the full text on the original website.